-Management is responsible for all information contained in this MD&A. The Company's consolidated financial statements have been prepared in accordance with IFRS and include amounts based on management's informed judgments and estimates.
-The financial and operating information included in this MD&A is consistent with that contained in the 2020 Financial Statements in all material aspects.
+Management is responsible for all information contained in this MD&A. The Company's unaudited condensed interim consolidated financial statements have been prepared in accordance with IFRS and include amounts based on management's informed judgments and estimates.
+The financial and operating information included in this MD&A is consistent with that contained in the Q1 2021 Financial Statements in all material aspects.